vincentwuhrlin/vertx-hazelcast-bug/README.md

 - Can you confirm this bug ?
 - Someone have similar problems ?
 - If it's a bug, is a patch planned in next release of Vertx ? (this is a very blocking problem for my project).

-Thank you very much for you help !